Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Demonstrate an understanding of digital media formats, their technical properties, and usage through practical activites.
+1. Demonstrate an understanding of digital media formats, their technical properties, and usage through practical activities.

 2. Demonstrating knowledge in the usage of basic production and post-production tools.